SAP-samples/logistics-business-network-gtt-standardapps-samples/README.md

 # Fulfillment Tracking Apps for SAP Logistics Business Network, Global Track and Trace Option

+## What's New in the 2208 Release
+1. When no location is provided, the location type should be set to null.
+2. The “FreightUnit” tracked process now gets values of transportation mode / carrier / shipping type from the freight unit document itself.
+3. Exceptions that occur when reporting events on container units are no longer handled.

 ## What's New in the 2207 Release
 1. The information on this test branch includes standard features of the global track and trace option as well as features that are only available in the test tenants.
 The preview content is provided as a courtesy, without a warranty, and may be subject to change.
 2. In the TM scenario, if you maintain container numbers on container units in SAP TM, the container units can now be sent as tracking units for tracking.
 For implementation details, see [Implementation Guide for Tracking via Tracking Unit and Reference Document in the TM Scenario](https://github.com/SAP-samples/logistics-business-network-gtt-standardapps-samples/blob/test/lbn-gtt-standard-app/Documents/Implementation%20Guide%20for%20Tracking%20via%20Tracking%20Unit%20and%20Reference%20Document%20in%20the%20TM%20Scenario.pdf).